CumulusNetworks/docs/content/cumulus-netq-50/Validate-Operations/_index.md

 | Topology | Yes | Yes | No | on-demand, as scheduled |
 | VLAN | Yes | Yes | Yes |  60 mins |
 | VXLAN | Yes | Yes | Yes |  60 mins |

+*This validation is undergoing improvements.
+The enhanced version is available in the UI and does not generate events.

 {{<notice note>}}
 After logging in, it can take up to an hour for NetQ to display accurate validation data.